 What To Do If You Don’t Qualify for Traditional Life Insurance

-In fact, with a guarantee issue life insurance policy, you are guaranteed to be approved for coverage, and your policy cannot be canceled by the insurance carrier – provided that you continue to pay the premium.
+In fact, with a guaranteed issue life insurance policy, you are guaranteed to be approved for coverage, and your policy cannot be canceled by the insurance carrier – provided that you continue to pay the premium.

-While the cost of no medical exam and guarantee issue life insurance may be higher than that of a medically underwritten plan, these options can provide you with financial protection and peace of mind, even if you have medical issues to contend with.
+While the cost of no medical exam and guaranteed issue life insurance may be higher than that of a medically underwritten plan, these options can provide you with financial protection and peace of mind, even if you have medical issues to contend with.

 In addition, because there is no medical underwriting required, these types of life insurance policies can often be approved and issued within a very short period of time – possibly even the very same day that you apply.